Failing to provide blood for drug driving

 Or request a call back

-Failing to provide a specimen of blood
+Failing to provide blood for Drug Driving

 In 2015 the government created a new offence of drug driving.
 For the first time, legal limits were created for commonly abused drugs.
 The aim, supposedly, was to improve road safety and protect the general public.
 In reality, the legal limits were created to penalise the use of drugs in England & Wales.
-At a time when countries around the world are relaxing drug policies, the United Kingdom are doing everything possible to criminalise illicit consumption.
+At a time when countries around the world are relaxing drug policies, the United Kingdom are doing everything possible to criminalise drug consumption.
 The offence of drug driving is not fit for purpose.

 As new offences are created so too are new defences.
 We have set out below some of the most common defences we use to win FTP cases.